YuBlum/stark-lang/README.md

 def foo : () void =>;
 ```

-`void` is infered if no return type is provided:
+`void` is inferred if no return type is provided:
 ```py
 def foo : () =>;
 ```